Cooling in a Cooling Tower

 CoolingInTowerTempRange.jpg

-where TwI and TwO are the input (hot) and output (cold) water temperatures.
+where TwI and TwO are the hot and cold water temperatures, respectively.
 The Approach Temperature (Tappr) is calculated as:

 CoolingInTowerApprTemp.jpg